Logiqx/gps-guides/detective.md

 It has been [mentioned](https://www.seabreeze.com.au/forums/Windsurfing/Gps/Speed-Accuracy?page=4#27) on the Seabreeze forum that the GW-52 and GW-60 firmware both contain plain-text references to MediaTek frames and this has lead to a belief that the GW-52 and GW-60 are using a chip such as the MT3318.

+This document will start by summarizing why it matters and then share my final conclusion.
+The super-geeky amongst you will quite possibly find the review of available evidence quite interesting, but everyone else should stop reading after the conclusion!

+### Why It Matters

+Two of the most significant factors in GPS performance are the chipset and the antenna design.
+Chipsets from different manufacturers typically have very different performance characteristics and limitations, which has a bearing on their suitability for competitive speedsurfing.

+Something unique to the GT-31, GW-52 and GW-60 is the availability of SDOP (standard dilution of precision, GT-31) and SDOS (standard deviation of speed, GW-52 and GW-60).
+Aside from u-blox, no other GPS chipset manufacturers provide speed accuracy estimates at this time.
+The GT-31 provides SDOP and had a scientific paper published but the GW-52 and GW-60 have remained something of a mystery.

-However, the possibility of a MediaTek chip being used in the GW-52 and GW-60 creates further questions:
+The possibility of a MediaTek chip being used in the GW-52 and GW-60 (due to references in their firmware) creates further questions:

 - Wasn't SDOP on the GT-31 proprietary to SiRF?
 - Why was it renamed to SDOS on the GW-52 / GW-60, are SDOP and SDOS the same thing?
 - How did MediaTek reproduce SDOP in their chip or is SDOS something different?
 - How comparable are SDOP (GT-31), SDOS (GW-52 + GW-60) and sAcc (u-blox)?
 What do they each represent?

+Understanding what these are really helps when building GPS prototypes, or when evaluating existing GPS units (especially for approval for GPSTC).

 ### Conclusions